-In recognition of outdoor lifestyle opportunities afforded by the Perth climate, apartments are provided with generous private outdoor balconies with dimensions exceeding minimum requirements set out in the design guidelines with the majority of these areas are significantly orientated north.
+of outdoor lifestyle opportunities afforded by the Perth climate, apartments are provided with the outdoor balconies with dimensions exceeding minimum requirements set out in the design the majority of these areas are significantly orientated north.

-The balconies that face the street encourage passive surveillance as well as express the sophistication of the facade by their integration into the building envelope.
-The cantilevered and curved balconies have been used to articulate the façade creating drama and interest.
+hat face the street encourage passive surveillance as well as express the sophistication of the integration into the building envelope.
+The cantilevered and curved balconies have been used a façade creating drama and interest.

-Each residential unit in the development has a balcony depth of at least 2.5m however many units have up to 4m.
-This allows many units to have both dining and lounge areas on balconies, encouraging outdoor living and passive surveillance of the area.
-Obscurely glazed fins separate each balcony from neighbouring units to provide visual and acoustic privacy while maintaining the lightweight aesthetic of the building's façade.
+I unit in the development has a balcony depth of at least 2.5m however many units have up ws many units to have both dining and lounge areas on balconies, encouraging outdoor living recillance of the area.
+Obscurely glazed fins separate each balcony from neighbouring units to and acoustic privacy while maintaining the lightweight aesthetic of the building's façade.